 How does Bitcoin work behind the scenes?
 Find out in this deep dive on the technical details of Bitcoin.

 BTC can be purchased in the Crypto.com App.
-Sign up for an account in minutes to buy Bitcoin with 20-plus fiat currencies by credit card or bank transfer.
-Download the Crypto.com App.
+Sign up for an account in minutes to purchase Bitcoin with 20-plus fiat currencies, using a credit/debit card, or bank transfer.
+Download the Crypto.com App to purchase Bitcoin today.

 Alternatively, Bitcoin can be traded on the Crypto.com Exchange.
 Users can deposit crypto to the Crypto.com Exchange in order to trade BTC with deep liquidity and low fees.
-Sign up for the Crypto.com Exchange.
+Sign up for the Crypto.com Exchange to start trading today.